jmattick80-blip/semantically-attentive-lapdog/Audits/Archives/audits_log_readme_25_09_07.md

 ## 🧠 Purpose

 This folder contains the complete audit archive for Prism OS.
-Each project has been narratively reviewed for emotional consequence, contributor safety, and architectural clarity.
+Each project has been narratively reviewed for emotional consequences, contributor safety, and architectural clarity.
 Dormant modules are flagged, active components are scoped, and future extensibility is preserved.

 ---